What do I mean when I say "Low Maintenance Houseplants?"

 You might also want to ask what "approaching dryness" or "completely dry" mean.
 When testing for water, always use your finger.
 Water meters, in my experience, do not provide accurate readings.
 So, stick your finger about two or three inches into the soil to really feel what's happening beneath the surface.
 If you're feeling moisture, the plant is probably fine.
 If you feel a very slight amount of moisture several inches down, it's approaching dryness.
 If you feel no moisture, the soil is completely dry.
 However, we advise that you check for moisture every day, because you never want soil to become so dry that it's crumbling and dusty.
 When watering, be sure to soak the soil well.
 Houseplants prefer more water less frequently to smaller amounts of water more often.
 Think of it like food.
 Would you prefer to eat a single banana every 2 hours, or sit down and have a full meal?

 On the subject of food, feeding or fertilizing your houseplants will help them too.
 In a pot, plants have limited access to nutrition, so it's up to us as plant parents to intervene.
 Unfortunately, there is no rule of thumb about feeding.
 Instead, it's best to consult with our team of experts about each plant's needs.

 So there you have it, a list of low-maintenance houseplants to bring life and beauty even into dim spots.
 Even if you're new to the plant world, we can recommend plants and techniques to help you along the way.
 Give us a call, or stop into the store.
 We'd love to bring some new green life into your home.

-Justin Lievano works in the flower shop at McArdle's, and he risks losing his every paycheck by adopting new plants.
+by Justin Lievano who risks losing every paycheck by adopting new plants.